angelamchoi/card-game/README.md

 To play, access the browser based game here:
 (https://angelamchoi.github.io/card-game/)

 Match the same cards.
 When there is a correct match, the user will solve a multiplication problem and will receive extra points.
-Enjoy your daily dose of math😀
+Enjoy your daily dose of math😀 Good luck!

 ![image](wireframe_pics/pic_12.png)

-Good luck!

 ## 💻Technologies Used
 The matching card game uses HTML, CSS and Javascript.

 ## 📓Next Steps
-The follow are the next steps in improving the matching card game:
+The following are the next steps in improving the matching card game:

 - Allow players to save their progress when they return back to their game
 - Include different levels such as medium and difficult